josteink/lein-drip/README.md

 ## Clojure-external dependencies

-Drip depends on gcc and other tools for self bootstrapping, so you probably want to ensure you have the normal build-tools installed.
-On Debian-based ditros you do it like this:
+Drip depends on gcc and other tools for self-bootstrapping, so you probably want to ensure you have the normal build-tools installed.
+On Debian-based distros you do it like this:

     $ sudo apt-get install build-essential